cslammy/KICAD_Footprints/README.md

 # KICAD_Footprints
+Custom, modified, and unusual Footprints used in my Kicad 7 projects.

-Custom Footprints for Kicad 7.
-Details, see blog post: https://audiodiwhy.blogspot.com/2023/09/kicad-making-switch.html
+Details, please see the blog post: https://audiodiwhy.blogspot.com/2023/09/kicad-making-switch.html

-drop these into a custom "dot pretty" folder
+TO USE: drop these into a custom "dot pretty" folder and add the library to Kicad.